-- Please turn off your hearing aids when you’re not using them.
+- Turn off your hearing aids when you’re not using them.
 Open up the battery compartment to allow the hearing aids to air out.

-- Store your hearing aids in a safe place like the top drawer of a dressing table or a locked cupboard.
-If you live in a humid environment, a dehumidifier or drying case is recommended.
+- Store your hearing aids in a safe place like the top drawer of a dressing table or a locked cupboard when not in use.
+If you live in a humid environment, using a dehumidifier or drying case is a good idea.

 - Keep your hearing aids out of direct sunlight for long periods and avoid leaving them in a hot car in the summertime.
 Excess heat can damage sensitive components.

 Keeping your ears clean is an important part of caring for your hearing aids.

 While in and on your ears, hearing aids come into contact with earwax and skin debris.
 Therefore, if you keep your ears clean, it’s easier to keep your hearing aids clean.